jgors/vimux-ipy/README.md

 + now visually selected code and/or delimited blocks(/cells) of code can be sent from the python script in vim to the tmux pane running iPython.

-And it would look like this (using cells for execution):
+####And a typical session would look like this
+(using cells for execution by executing the cell by being inside a cell and hitting Leader+c):
 ![](img/vim_ipython.png)